SteepledAcorn/spam-detection-api/README.md

 1. Create a python virtual environment with version 3.11 or higher.
 Activate the environment (pyenv or conda etc.)
 2. Install dependencies `pip install requirements.txt`

-### Model Training (Optional)
-1. Navigate to the `spam_detection_api` folder.
-All scripts need to be ran from this working directory.
-2. To train the various spam classifiers run `python training_pipeline.py`.
-This will save both the model & vectorizers to the relative folders in `./saved_models`.

 ### Running the API
 There are already pre-trained models provided in this repository so there is no need to train.
 By default Flask runs on port 5000.